 In addition to the different cuts of stones, diamond brooches can also be seen in a number of different sizes and shapes, such as bars, circles – open, closed or penannular, bows, hearts or crosses, knots or in abstract shapes.

 The different workmanship, materials, designs and stones used on diamond brooches can communicate much about the wearer, including:

 - Religious priorities

 - Fraternal memberships

 - Economic position

 One highly recognized ornamental brooch that has captured the essence of how stunning a diamond brooch can be, is The Peacock Brooch.
 This piece is priced at $100 million, and features a collection of diamonds – clear and colored – throughout the fanned tail feathers of a sparkling peacock.
 Although the pin is a little over 10 cm in height, a total of 120.81 carats of diamonds, including a 20.02 carat dark blue pear shaped diamond.

 Brooches from the vintage cameo to diamond brooches like The Peacock Brooch are excellent examples of how much variety and value can be found in these beautiful, historic pieces of jewelry.
-If you have a diamond brooch, or other piece of jewelry that you would like to sell, be sure to visit Pinto Cash For Gold and Jewellery Buyers at our location near Yonge and Eglinton, contact us online, or call us to discover its worth.
+If you have a diamond brooch, or other piece of jewelry that you would like to sell, be sure to visit Pinto Cash For Gold and Jewellery Buyers at our location near Yonge, contact us online, or call us to discover its worth.